-Each year, the Glass Art Society recognizes the achievements and potential of members currently enrolled as full-time students in undergraduate and graduate programs.
+Each year, the Glass Art Society recognizes the achievements and potential of student members currently enrolled in accredited, degree-granting programs.
 Applications are evaluated by a professional jury, and selected students are awarded scholarships to support them in their goal to learn, connect, and grow as artists at the annual GAS conference.
 Learn about the 2016 scholarship recipients, or view a photo gallery of other past scholarship recipients.

 The Next Round - 2017 GAS Conference

-Scholarship application instructions for the 2017 conference will be available in fall 2016.
+Scholarship application instructions for the 2017 conference will be available in winter 2016.

 The 2017 Student Scholarship recipients will receive financial support to attend the 46th GAS conference in Norfolk, VA (June 1-3).
 Jurors are to be determined.